autarch/houseabsolute.com/content/resume/index.md

 - Introduced **continuous integration**, initially with **Jenkins** and later with **TeamCity**.
 - **Benchmarked and optimized** the test suite, bringing the run time from nearly an hour to about 15 minutes.
-- Created a a parallelizable **build system** to implement the entire build process for our line of [GeoIP2 databases](https://dev.maxmind.com/geoip/geoip2/downloadable/).
+- Created a parallelizable **build system** to implement the entire build process for our line of [GeoIP2 databases](https://dev.maxmind.com/geoip/geoip2/downloadable/).
 - Defined and documented the [MaxMind DB file format](https://maxmind.github.io/MaxMind-DB/), including writing a comprehensive spec for it, as well as participating in the development of